Car Overheats When AC is On (Symptoms, Causes, and How to Fix)

 As stated earlier, safety first.
 Be sure that it’s OK to do this because of the temperature of the hood.
 Therefore, play safe by checking to see if steam is escaping from under it.
 If so, be patient for a while.
 Opening the hood will greatly reduce the temperature of the engine.

-Step 4: Turn Off the Car Engine but Keep the Key in the Ignition and as it should be on Mode
+Step 4: Turn Off the Car Engine But Keep the Key in the ON Position

 Set the vehicle on park and put off the engine if you’re able to pull over successfully.
-The fan will continue running (in some car models) as long as you leave the key in on Mode.
+The fan will continue running (in some car models) as long as you leave the key in the ON position.
 Substitute the fan with a new one if you discover that it isn’t on.
 This could also mean that it’s linked to the overheating problem.

 See Also5 Causes of a Key Stuck in the Ignition